Guerra de Titanes (2025): Storylines

-Guerra de Titanes will feature several professional wrestling matches, with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
-Wrestlers will portray either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they follow a series of tension-building events, which culminated in wrestling matches.
+Guerra de Titanes featured several professional wrestling matches, with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
+Wrestlers portrayed either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they follow a series of tension-building events, which culminated in wrestling matches.

 At WWE Worlds Collide on September 12, El Hijo de Dr. Wagner Jr. successfully defended the AAA Latin American Championship against NXT North American Champion Ethan Page in a fatal four-way match, although Page was not pinned.
 After the event, Page and Wagner continued their rivalry, culminating in a Day of the Dead match at NXT Halloween Havoc, where Page retained his title.
-At Alianzas on November 2, Page attacked Wagner after his successful title defense and announced that he will face Wagner for the AAA Latin American Championship at Guerra de Titanes.
+At AAA Alianzas on November 2, Page attacked Wagner after his successful title defense and announced that he will face Wagner for the AAA Latin American Championship at Guerra de Titanes.